-The above two fixed-fixed multiplying operators shall not be used in a context where the expected type for the result is itself universal_fixed -- the context has to identify some other numeric type to which the result is to be converted, either explicitly or implicitly.
+The above two fixed-fixed multiplying operators shall not be used in a context where the expected type for the result is itself universal_fixed - the context has to identify some other numeric type to which the result is to be converted, either explicitly or implicitly.

-The above two fixed-fixed multiplying operators shall not be used in a context where the expected type for the result is itself universal_fixed -- the context has to identify some other numeric type to which the result is to be converted, either explicitly or implicitly.
-An explicit conversion is required on the result when using the above fixed-fixed multiplication operator when either operand is of a type having a user-defined primitive multiplication operator declared immediately within the same list of declarations as the type and with both formal parameters of a fixed-point type.
+The above two fixed-fixed multiplying operators shall not be used in a context where the expected type for the result is itself universal_fixed - the context has to identify some other numeric type to which the result is to be converted, either explicitly or implicitly.
+An explicit conversion is required on the result when using the above fixed-fixed multiplication operator when either operand is of a type having a user-defined primitive multiplication operator declared immediately within the same list of declarations as the type and with both formal parameters of a fixed-point type, unless the predefined universal operator is identified using an expanded name with the prefix denoting the package Standard.
 A corresponding requirement applies to the universal fixed-fixed division operator.